 "Red Bull may give you wings, but it's a sugar bomb loaded with empty calories," says Smith, "in fact, a study found that adding an energy drink to your beer boosted the number of calories by 10% and participants didn't compensate by eating fewer calories later in the day or the next morning."

 Read these next:

-- The Best Drinking Habits for a Healthy Gut, Says Dietitian
+- – The #1 Best Drink for Weight Loss, Says Dietitian